Zhihan-Guo7/Zhihan-Guo7/README.md

 # Guo Zhihan
 ## Hi there 👋
 I am a thild-year undergraduate student in the Software Engineer at the College of Computer and Information Science, Southwest University.
+I’m open to any kinds of collaboration.
+Please feel free to contact me directly through email.

 📧 Zhihan.G@outlook.com | 📱 (+86)151-8699-9278 | 🐱 [GitHub](https://github.com/)